T of C

 Nèi xì xián zhù xiāng wéi zhī, nèi xì xián zhù xiāng wéi zhī.

-From inside the sage maintains kingly governance, from inside the sage maintains kingly governance.
+From its content the sage maintains kingly governance, from its content the sage maintains kingly governance.

 玉葉繼金枝,